AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 From a validator's perspective, the sequencer state machine gains a new trigger: upon observing the predecessor's checkpoint data on P2P, it can begin block building even if the predecessor's slot hasn't formally ended.
 The existing 12s early build start (slot - 12s) is kept as a **fallback** if the checkpoint trigger doesn't fire.

-At the moment validator's have a single view of L1, the crux of this propsal creates a second view.
+At the moment validator's have a single view of L1, the crux of this proposal creates a second view.
 Validators should accept proposals / blocks on a proposer schedule that is slightly ahead of l1's proposer schedule.
 This allows the next proposer to begin producing blocks while the previous proposer attempts to land their checkpoint on l1.

 The new views are:
 - proposer view